UfukIncik/ledbim_project/README.md

 ## Installation

-Use the libraries mentioned below:
+Use the libraries mentioned following:

 [Flutter Secure Storage]([https://pip.pypa.io/en/stable/](https://pub.dev/packages/flutter_secure_storage)) to install flutter secure storage.

-[GetX](https://pub.dev/packages/get) to install GetX state manager [HTTP](https://pub.dev/packages/http) for fetching infos from [regres.in](https://reqres.in).
+[GetX](https://pub.dev/packages/get) to install GetX state manager.

+[HTTP](https://pub.dev/packages/http) for fetching infos from [regres.in](https://reqres.in).

 ## Getting Started

-This project is a starting point for a Flutter application.
+Design a BottomNavigation

+Create a exit IconButton in AppBar

 A few resources to get you started if this is your first Flutter project: